-The Family and Medical Leave Act of 1993 (Public Law 103-3) allows eligible employees to take reasonable unpaid leave (up to 12 full weeks each year) for the birth or adoption of a child, the new placement of a foster child, or the serious illness of the employee or close family member.
+The Family and Medical Leave Act (Public Law 103-3) allows eligible employees to take reasonable unpaid leave (up to 12 full weeks each year) for the birth or adoption of a child, the new placement of a foster child, or the serious illness of the employee or close family member.
 This law was intended to extend job protection to employees for specified family and medical reasons, as well as benefiting employers by stabilizing their employee's home life, thus making employees more productive and less distracted at work.

 Although all public agencies (including local governments) are covered by the FMLA, not all public employees are covered.
 To be eligible, employees have to work for a covered employer for at least 12 months (they need not be consecutive) and must have worked at least 1,250 hours within the prior 12-months.
 The eligible employee must work at a location where at least 50 employees are employed, and be within 75 surface miles of the employer.

 Similar legislation, the Family Leave Act, has been adopted in Washington; this Act entitles eligible employees to twelve workweeks of leave for the birth or adoption of a child, the new placement of a foster child, or to care for the serious illness of the employee or close family member.
 Eligibility requirements mirror those provided for under the FMLA.